kschuler/ling001/index.md

 - **Re-grade requests**: If you notice a grading error, we'd be happy to look at your exam again.
 To request a re-grade, please fill out the re-grade request form via canvas *within one week of receiving your graded exam or assignment*.
 This class is really big, so we need a way to formally keep track of these things.
 If you ask about grading in person or via email, you'll be directed to make a formal request via the regrade request form.
 - **Accommodations and non-discrimination**: We are happy to provide accommodations to anyone with documentation from Student Disability Services and to make alternate arrangements when class conflicts with a religious holiday.
 Please notify your recitation section TA as soon as possible to make these arrangements.
 - **Academic Integrity**: We will follow the rules of the University and the [Code of Academic Integrity](https://catalog.upenn.edu/pennbook/code-of-academic-integrity/).
 It is your responsibility to be familiar with these policies.
+- **Support**: Asking for help is a sign of strength!
+We hope you'll reach out to us if you need help.
+We also want you to be aware of Penn's [Academic](https://www.college.upenn.edu/index.php/support) & [Wellness Resources](https://www.wellnessatpenn.com/)

 ## Grading scale
 Minimum score before rounding.